QuivrHQ/quivr/.github/ISSUE_TEMPLATE/EPIC_TEMPLATE.md

 Are there functional dependencies?
 Are there métier dependencies?
 Are there internal teams that need to be consulted/need to validate

 ## What can the feature potentially break?

+name: [Only Quivr Team] Epic
+description: Use this form for epics.
+title: "[Epic]: "
+labels: ["epic"]
+body:

+- type: markdown
+    attributes:
+      value: |
+        **The Why**

+        Explain the reasons for this epic.

+- type: textarea
+    id: why-value
+    attributes:
+      label: Why do we need this functionality?
+      description: What's the value?
+For whom?
+      placeholder: Detail the reasons here...
+    validations:
+      required: true

+- type: markdown
+    attributes:
+      value: |
+        **The What**

+- type: textarea
+    id: developing
+    attributes:
+      label: What are we developing?
+      description: What’s the expected behaviour?
+How should it look like?
+      placeholder: Describe the functionality or feature here...
+    validations:
+      required: true

+- type: textarea
+    id: validation-criteria
+    attributes:
+      label: What are the validation criteria to validate this feature?
+      description: Testing criteria, edge cases, error behavior, etc.
+      placeholder: Detail the validation criteria here...
+    validations:
+      required: true

+- type: textarea
+    id: out-of-scope
+    attributes:
+      label: What's out of scope for this feature?
+      placeholder: Detail what's not covered by this epic...
+    validations:
+      required: true

+- type: checkboxes
+    id: feature-flagged
+    attributes:
+      label: Should this feature be feature flagged?
+      options:
+        - label: Yes
+        - label: No

+- type: markdown
+    attributes:
+      value: |
+        **The How**

+- type: textarea
+    id: code-strategy
+    attributes:
+      label: How are we going to code this feature?
+      description: Technical strategy, impacts, consequences, etc.
+      placeholder: Describe the technical approach here...
+    validations:
+      required: true

+- type: textarea
+    id: technical-decisions
+    attributes:
+      label: Are there any technical decisions made that should be shared?
+      placeholder: Detail the decisions here...
+    validations:
+      required: true

+- type: textarea
+    id: blockers
+    attributes:
+      label: What is preventing us from delivering this feature?
+      placeholder: Detail any dependencies, issues, or blockers here...
+    validations:
+      required: true

+- type: textarea
+    id: potential-breaks
+    attributes:
+      label: What can the feature potentially break?
+      placeholder: Detail any potential side effects or issues here...
+    validations:
+      required: true